On Privacy Weaknesses and Vulnerabilities in Software Systems: Common privacy threats in software applications

 To identify privacy threats, we examine the research studies reported in those papers, and shortlist the ones that focus specifically on privacy vulnerabilities and attacks from this list.
 The papers were analysed by asking the following questions:

-\begin{itemize} \item What is a cause of privacy-related problem in software that has been raised in the paper?
-This cause must involve with personal data and is harmful to data subjects.
-This question aims to list all the privacy threats addressed in the paper. \item Is the identified cause caused by software developers, data controllers/processors, organisations or external parties?
+\begin{itemize}[leftmargin=*] \item What is a cause of privacy-related problem in software that has been raised in the paper?
+This cause must involve personal data and is harmful to data subjects. \item Is the identified cause caused by software developers, data controllers/processors, organisations or external parties?
 This question helps us focus on the privacy threats that are not caused by users.
-There are papers that investigate user perceptions towards different privacy perspectives (e.g., user perceptions of online behavioural advertising/smart home devices and user confidence in using smartphones).
+There are papers that investigate user perceptions towards different privacy perspectives (e.g. user perceptions of online behavioural advertising/smart home devices and user confidence in using smartphones).
 We do not include the privacy threats that are caused by users in this study as it is out of our scope. \end{itemize}

-We individually examined the selected papers and added privacy threats identified in the papers into a threat list.
+We manually examined the selected papers, and added privacy threats identified in the papers into a threat list.
 During the investigation, if we find a threat that is already included in our list, we annotate the paper with the existing threat and proceed to the next paper, otherwise we add a new threat into the list.
-Finally, we have found 179 papers that address privacy vulnerabilities and attacks in software development (see Table \ref{tab:threats}).
-From these studies, we have identified a range of privacy threats in various applications (e.g., mobile/web applications, mobile sensors, smart home devices, network communications and privacy policy compliance).
+Finally, we have found 179 papers that address privacy vulnerabilities and attacks in software development\footnote{See the file named \emph{``15-papers-by-threat-categories''} in the data folder in the replication package.}.
+From these studies, we have identified a range of privacy threats in various applications (e.g. mobile/web applications, mobile sensors, smart home devices, network communications and privacy policy compliance).
 These will be discussed in details in Section \ref{subsec:areas-of-concern}.
 The rest of the papers either address the threats caused by users or do not address privacy vulnerabilities or attacks in software systems.